OGRECave/ogre/Docs/src/material-scripts.md

 ## specular

-Sets the specular colour reflectance properties of this pass. @note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification
+Sets the specular colour reflectance properties of this pass.
 @par
 Format: specular (&lt;red&gt; &lt;green&gt; &lt;blue&gt; \[&lt;alpha&gt;\]| vertexcolour) &lt;shininess&gt;<br> NB valid colour values are between 0.0 and 1.0.
 Shininess can be any value greater than 0.

+This property determines how much specular light (highlights from instances of the Light class in the scene) is reflected.
+The default is to reflect no specular light.
+The colour of the specular highlights is determined by the colour parameters, and the size of the highlights by the separate shininess parameter.
+It is also possible to make the specular reflectance track the vertex colour as defined in the mesh instead of the colour values.

+@copydetails Ogre::Pass::setShininess
+@note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification

 @par
 Example: specular 1.0 1.0 1.0 12.5

-The base colour of a pass is determined by how much red, green and blue light is reflects at each vertex.
-This property determines how much specular light (highlights from instances of the Light class in the scene) is reflected.
-It is also possible to make the diffuse reflectance track the vertex colour as defined in the mesh by using the keyword vertexcolour instead of the colour values.
-The default is to reflect no specular light.
-The colour of the specular highlights is determined by the colour parameters, and the size of the highlights by the separate shininess parameter..
-The higher the value of the shininess parameter, the sharper the highlight i.e. the radius is smaller.
-Beware of using shininess values in the range of 0 to 1 since this causes the the specular colour to be applied to the whole surface that has the material applied to it.
-When the viewing angle to the surface changes, ugly flickering will also occur when shininess is in the range of 0 to 1.
-Shininess values between 1 and 128 work best in both DirectX and OpenGL renderers.
-This setting has no effect if dynamic lighting is disabled using the ’lighting off’ attribute, or if any texture layer has a ’colour\_op replace’ attribute.
 @par
 Default: specular 0.0 0.0 0.0 0.0 0.0